This website belongs to anindependent consultantof the company Platinum Health / Purium.

 In every apprenticeship, you have a training manager who takes care of the trainees.
 In university, you have fellow students, lectures, and opportunities for support.

 How is it in the network?
-How long and how much support do you get when "personal support" is promised?
+How long and how much support do you get if "personal support" is promised?

 Is it my responsibility to collect it myself, or is it the sponsor's obligation to deliver it?

-Do I receive documents, training, answers to follow-up questions?
+Do I get documents, training, answers to follow-up questions?
 Does someone sit down with me?
-Does someone accompany me to appointments?
-What does it look like in practice?
-Or does "personal support" simply mean short messages on the phone saying "You must..."?
+Does someone go to appointments with me?
+What does it look like in concrete terms?
+Or is "personal support" limited to text messages on the phone with the text "You must..."?

 Personal growth / spiritual